jaryncolbert/jaryncolbert_hugo/content/about.md

 ## Recent

-Currently, I am attending the [Recurse Center](https://www.recurse.com/about), where I am focused on gaining more experience with front-end technologies.
-For more info about what I have been up to recently, check out my [Now](/now) page.
+I just completed a stint attending the [Recurse Center](https://www.recurse.com/about), where I focused on gaining more experience with front-end technologies.
+For more info
+about what I have been up to recently, check out my [Now](/now) page.

 ## Career